Bounded KRnet and its applications to density estimation and approximation: Conclusion

 \section{Conclusion}

-We have developed a bounded normalizing flow B-KRnet in this work, which can be regarded as a bounded version of KRnet.
-B-KRnet is build on a block-triangular structure whose core layer is CDF coupling layer.
-It models unknown PDF via mapping from target distribution to uniform distribution.
-Taking advantage of invertibility, B-KRnet could give a explicit PDF and generate samples from PDF easily as well.
-We apply B-KRnet to density estimation.
+We have developed a bounded normalizing flow B-KRnet in this work, which can be considered as a bounded version of KRnet.
+B-KRnet is built on a structure with decreasing active transformation dimensions whose core layer is the CDF coupling layer.
+It models unknown PDFs via an invertible mapping from the target distribution to a uniform distribution.
+Taking advantage of invertibility, B-KRnet could provide an explicit PDF model and generate exact random samples as well.
+We apply B-KRnet to density estimation and approximation.
 The samples generated by B-KRnet show excellent agreement with the ground truth.
 Moreover, we develop an adaptive density approximation scheme for solving PDEs whose solutions are PDFs.
-A series of examples including a four-dimensional problem, a Keller-Segel equation and a kinetic Fokker-Planck equation is presented to demonstrate the efficiency of our method.
-There are, however, many important issues need to be addressed.
-The smoothness of B-KRnet is limited to first order.
-We convert the second-order system into first-order by introducing an auxiliary network to represent the gradient of PDF under the framework of PINNs.
-Actually, for some equations with variational forms, deep Ritz method shall be considered, which reformulates a PDE problem as a variational minimal problem without calculating the second-order derivative.
-How to update training points adaptively in the framework of deep Ritz deserves further discussion.
-In addition, we may consider other coupling layers to improve the smoothness and flexibility of bounded normalizing flow, which will be left for future study.
+A series of examples, including a four-dimensional problem, a Keller-Segel equation, and a kinetic Fokker-Planck equation, is presented to demonstrate the efficiency of our method.
+B-KRnet can also be coupled with adaptive sampling techniques to improve the neural network approximation of other types of PDEs \cite{tang2023pinns,zeng2023adaptive}.
+There are, however, many important issues that need to be addressed.
+The smoothness of B-KRnet is limited to the first order.
+For some equations with variational forms, the regularity of the current B-KRnet is sufficient for solving a second-order PDE when coupled with the deep Ritz method.
+How to update training points adaptively in the framework of the deep Ritz method is an interesting question.
+In the framework of PINN, to avoid converting a second-order PDE into a first-order system, we need to improve the regularity of B-KRnet, which can be addressed with high-order polynomials.
+These issues will be left for future study.